 In selecting three finalists in each category, each year the Nikon-Walkley judges look for newsworthiness, impact, creativity and technical skill.
 The winners are named at the Walkley Awards Gala Dinner each year and an exhibition of the winners’ and finalists’ images tours Australia.

 In 2019 the Walkley Foundation celebrates 20 years of support from Nikon, which has allowed us to grow a program that recognises and rewards Australia’s most skilled press photographers.

-An exhibition of the 2018 Nikon-Walkley Press Photography Award winners and finalists is currently touring Australia (link to event listings in Adelaide, Geelong, Perth).
+An exhibition of the 2019 Nikon-Walkley Press Photography Award winners and finalists will tour Australia.
 From politicians to everyday folk, from our backyards to the furthest corners of the globe.
 Such is the power of photojournalism – in a still moment, the smallest story can be as compelling as the largest.